Skip to content

 With the image-based approach, data can use ephemeral storage, such as emptyDir, since the init container repopulates the data from the container image on each pod restart.

-Your app should be ready to deploy.
-If there are any reasons that this method does not work for you, please comment in issue #3926
+If there are any reasons that these methods do not work for you, please comment in issue #3926